mcarvin8/ava-sf-devops/README.md

 You must add the `@tests:` or `@testsuites:` annotations to each Apex class/trigger per the [Apex Test List plugin documentation](https://github.com/renatoliveira/apex-test-list?tab=readme-ov-file#apex-test-list).

 This plugin is not used in destructive deployments.

+#### Destructive Apex Tests

+To destroy Apex in production, you must run Apex tests in the destrucfive deployment.

+Set the `DESTRUCTIVE_TESTS` variable in `.gitlab-ci.yml` with the pre-defined tests to run when destroying Apex in production.

+Tests will not run when destroying Apex in sandboxes.

 ### Connected Apps